LOVE BEYOND BOUNDARIES

 The Day of Love is also held on February 14 in Finland, although the celebrations take a slightly different path than those in the United States.

 Finns not only honor romantic love on this date but also affection for friends and family.
 In the "Land of the Thousand Lakes," the holiday is known as Ystävänpäivä (Friend's Day).
-It's a lovely twist that ensures everyone, including singles, feels welcomed.
+It's a good twist that ensures everyone, including singles, feels welcomed.

-So, if you find yourself without a dinner date this February 14, don't worry; you can celebrate the Finnish way!
+So, if you find yourself without a date this February 14, don't worry; you can celebrate the Finnish way!

 3